Napoléon-Charles Bonaparte: Life

-At the time of his birth his uncle was First Consul of France and childless.
-Napoleon Charles was his eldest nephew and seen as a potential heir, but he died before reaching his fifth birthday on 5 May 1807 of croup.
+At the time of his birth, his uncle was the First Consul of France and childless.
+Napoleon Charles was his eldest nephew and was seen as a potential heir, but he died before reaching his fifth birthday on 5 May 1807 of croup.

 Napoleon Charles had two brothers: the youngest, Louis Napoleon, eventually became Emperor as Napoleon III in 1852.

-The strong attachment that Napoleon showed towards the child, and which was not repeated with his two younger brothers, gave rise to speculation according to which Napoleon-Charles was actually the son of a forbidden relationship between Napoleon and his stepdaughter Hortensia.
+The strong attachment that Napoleon showed towards the child, which was not repeated with his two younger brothers, gave rise to speculation that Napoleon-Charles was the son of a forbidden relationship between Napoleon and his stepdaughter Hortense.